viki-org/swagger-editor/docs/config.md

 #### `examplesFolder`
 Path to a directory with examples specs.
 Note that this string will be used in between two other URL segments so you always need the trailing and leading slashes

+#### `repoyamlFolder`
+Path to a directory with repositories yaml files.
+Note that this string will be used in between two other URL segments so you always need the trailing and leading slashes

 #### `exampleFiles`
 Array of strings.
 List files in ``exampleFolder`` that contain example specs.
+The first file is used as the default document for the editor when it is opened.

+#### `repoyamlFiles`
+Array of strings.
+List files in ``repoyamlFolder`` that contain example specs.
 The first file is used as the default document for the editor when it is opened.